-There are other defining elements of the original Rolex Batman 116710BLNR in addition to its bezel.
-The watch itself is built off of the modern GMT Master II 116710 which debuted in 2007.
-This GMT-Master came with new features like the (then brand new) Cal.
-3186 movement which had a smoother-operating 24-hour hand and a Paramagnetic blue Parachrom hairspring.
+In addition to its bezel, there are other defining elements of the original Rolex Batman ref.
+116710BLNR.
+The watch itself is built off of the modern GMT-Master II 116710, which debuted in 2007.
+This GMT-Master came with new features like the (then brand new) Caliber 3186 movement with a smoother-operating 24-hour hand and a Paramagnetic blue Parachrom hairspring.

 Rolex Batman 126710BLNR: 2019-Today